junh1024/Reaper-Surround/README.md

 - python 3.5 x86 on Windows x64: C:\Program Files (x86)\Python35 (or wherever you installed it), python35.dll

 Then you're ready to go.
 Run a Reascript by going Actions > Show > Load, Run.

+FFT Notes
+---

+**General FFT controls**
+- Amount: to apply.
+Sometimes like a wet knob. >100% may not be unity.
+- Cutoff: lowpass the processing, % of SR.
+- Time Response: speed that the algorithm can respond from 1 (unrestricted) to 0 (frozen, may cause glitches).
+TR-- = artefacts--, but bleed++.
+Set to 0.5 @4K FFT Size, decreases with FFT Size for "2.0 to 5.0 Upmix V3 (L).txt", but adjustable in most other FX.
+Sensible values 0.5-1.
+- Overlap: % of overlap of FFT segments.
+Overlap++ = CPU++ but artefacts--, % is approximate.
+See overlap_sel in surroundlibf.txt for exactl amount.
+It's fixed to 39.0625% in "2.0 to 5.0 Upmix V3 (L).txt", but adjustable in most other FX.
+- FFT Size: length of FFT segments.
+In terms of 2^n, so 12 = 2^12 = 4096 (default).
+Size++ = artefacts--, but has little effect on CPU.

+**Why is CPU so low?**

+Reduction figures are approximate.

+- CPU gating of algorithms: un-needed algorithms are switched off by conditionals.
+Mainly applies to "2.0 to 5.0 Upmix V3 (L).txt" -20%
+- CPU gating of metrics: un-needed statistics for the current algorithm are generally not measured.
+Data for GUI is not specifically measured & is generally required for the algorithm. -10%
+- Staying in the cartesian domain, if possible: expensive trigonometric functions are avoided -30%
+- Measuring less channels: For typical audio, what's happening in L is also happening in R, so measuring only 1 ch will get similar results.
+Mainly applies to "FFT Multi Tool (L).txt" -10%
+- Linear-phase/unity design: Half the channels are processed, and the other half are obtained via subtraction of the result.
+This means the output MUST add up to the original.
+This saves some FFT & iFFT operations.
+Commercial vendors put whatever they want in any channel, and sometimes downmix- incompatible sounds, and it doesn't have to add up to the original. -20%
+- Reduced bandwidth processing: up to 16-18k is processed by default.
+What's not processed may be moved to the secondary outputs in accordance with unity (above).
+You can ofc increase this to full. -15%
+- Reduced overlap: New flexible architecture by [Tale](https://www.taletn.com/reaper/mono_synth/) in June. the default overlap (with a bell-shaped window) for nice-sounding FFT is 50%, but 40% (or less) with a trapezium window sounds just as good in many cases. -10%
+- using memcpy & memset: -5%

+**Why isn't CPU lower?**

+- Not C++: JSFX is slow. +100%
+- Conditionals: checks do take up CPU. +10%
+- More buffers: the additional buffers for adjustable/reduced overlap. +5%
+- GUI: +10%
+- Functions: converting common snippets to functions in accordance with the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) makes for neater & maintainable code, but adds a measurable CPU increase with languages like JSFX +15%

+**And?**

+Conclusion: performance or quality is roughly on par with commercial implementations, but not necessarily simultaneously as you may need to make adjustments which increase CPU.
+My FFT FX typically use 10-15% of a 3Ghz core.
+If you're exporting long projects on a laptop on power-save mode, they'll do fine.
+Latency is also higher at a default of 4096sa compared with a typical 2048sa.
+Performance is balanced with quality, and if you want choice, you have ample control over otherwise "internal" or "unimportant" decisions which commercial vendors decide for you.

 FAQ
 ---